-\begin{Bem} We can also give a different proof of $(2) \Rightarrow (1)$ of Thm.~\ref{Thm:radikalJacobi} using the characterization of normal crossings by the logarithmic residue of Prop.~\ref{Thm:irreduzibel}: let $(D,p)=\bigcup^{m}_{i=1}(D_i,p)$ be the decomposition into irreducible components and suppose that $J_h=\sqrt{J_h}$.
+\begin{remark} We can also give a different proof of $(2) \Rightarrow (1)$ of Thm.~\ref{Thm:radikalJacobi} using the characterization of normal crossings by the logarithmic residue of Prop.~\ref{Thm:irreduzibel}: let $(D,p)=\bigcup^{m}_{i=1}(D_i,p)$ be the decomposition into irreducible components and suppose that $J_h=\sqrt{J_h}$.
 Then the singular locus of the singular locus, $\Sing (\Sing D)$, is of dimension less than or equal to $(n-3)$.
-By proposition \ref{Prop:Gorensteinsingular}, $D$ has normal crossings at smooth points of $\Sing D$.
+By Proposition \ref{Prop:Gorensteinsingular}, $D$ has normal crossings at smooth points of $\Sing D$.
 Hence $D$ has normal crossings in codimension 1.
 From a result of Saito \cite[Lemma 2.13]{Saito80} it follows that the logarithmic residue is holomorphic on the normalization, that is, $\rho(\Omega^1_{S}(\log D))=\pi_*\mc{O}_{\widetilde D}$.
-Then Prop.~\ref{Thm:irreduzibel} shows that $D$ is a normal crossing divisor. \\ \end{Bem}
+Then Prop.~\ref{Thm:irreduzibel} shows that $D$ is a normal crossing divisor. \\ \end{remark}

-\begin{Bem} We do not know whether the condition on the normalization of $D$ in Theorem \ref{Thm:radikalJacobi} is necessary.
+\begin{remark} We do not know whether the condition on the normalization of $D$ in Theorem \ref{Thm:radikalJacobi} is necessary.
 If $(D,p)$ is free and has a radical Jacobian ideal, then by Lemma \ref{Lem:basisweaklyholom} the normalization $(\widetilde D,\pi^{-1}(p))$ is Cohen--Macaulay.
-Here the question is if Piene's theorem about the equality of the ideals holds in a more general context or whether we can find an alternative argument to show that the normalization $\pi: \widetilde D \ra D$ is unramified. \end{Bem}
+Here the question is if Piene's Theorem about the equality of the ideals holds in a more general context or if we can find an alternative argument to show that the normalization $\pi: \widetilde D \ra D$ is unramified. \end{remark}

 \begin{Conj} Let $D \subseteq S$ be a divisor in a complex manifold $S$ that is locally at a point $p$ given by $h=0$ and denote by $\pi:\widetilde D \ra D$ its normalization.
 Suppose that $D$ is free at $p$ and that $J_h=\sqrt{J_h}$.
 Then the normalization $\widetilde D$ of $D$ is already smooth at $\pi^{-1}(p)$. \end{Conj}